iame-uni-bonn/final-project-Lenr4/README.md

-# Apple Stock AR-Process Analysis & Multistep Forecasting
+# Autoregressive Model Analysis and Multistep Forecast of Apple Stock Data

 ## Table of Contents